 Caol Ila is always reliable and consistent.
 There are so many releases from independent bottlers (Gordon & MacPhail in particular always have a lot of Caol Ila), and nearly all of them are very good.
 It’s not as great value as it used to be, but there’s still a lot of young Caol Ila about at affordable prices.
-This particular expression is noteworthy because of the use of first fill bourbon casks – Caol Ila uses predominantly refill casks for the maturation of its whiskies, certainly in the core range 12 year-old.
+This particular expression was bottled at 11-12 years old and is noteworthy for the use of first fill bourbon casks – Caol Ila uses predominantly refill casks for the maturation of its whiskies, certainly in the core range 12 year-old.

 Nose: Beautiful sweet, zesty smoke.
 A combination of sea breeze, lemon curd and fresh apples.
 It’s not necessarily complex, but it’s so well defined and has great presence and balance between the citrus notes and the smoke.
 Quintessential Caol Ila, in other words.